 Groundwater contaminant migration appears to be controlled locally by hydrogeologic conditions.
 Based on our experience, it is likely that the contaminant concentrations attenuate to below ESL criteria no more than 50 feet off site.
-However, continued quarterly groundwater monitoring in site wells is warranted to confirm that groundwater contaminant concentrations do not increase and/or there is no indication of significant plume migration.

 CLOSURE CRITERIA ASSESSMENT AND PROPOSED ACTIONS